depositions-for-witnesses-expert-tips depositions-for-witnesses-expert-tips

 Frequently Asked Questions About Managing Anxiety and Stress During Depositions

 Q3.
-What should I do if I feel overwhelmed during a deposition?
+What do you advise me to do in case I feel inundated during the deposition?

 Q5.
-Are there specific strategies for answering difficult questions?
+Are expounded upon in detail the specific approaches for responding to the difficult questions?

 Index